Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 - Jeremy M. Wolfe - Oxford Handbook of Attention
 - Luminance, pictorial depth cues, line termination, closure, curvature, shading, luster, number, and aspect ratio

-Arrows
+**Arrows**<br>
-- Arrows are used to signify a lot of things:
+Arrows are used to signify a diverse set of meanings, and it’s important to make sure that these different meanings are clearly communicated with different iconography.
+Some common meanings of arrows include:
-Change in state or position (things go from A to B)
+- Change in state or position (things go from A to B)
 - Causality (C leads to, activates, or triggers D)
-- Label
+- Labeling
-- Zoom
+- Zooming
 - Discipline-specific conventions (genetics promoter).
 Does your audience know the jargon?

-- Make sure these different meanings use different types of arrows, or don’t use arrows at all (leader lines, callouts)
+Make sure these different meanings use different types of arrows, or don’t use arrows at all (leader lines, callouts).
-- Bertin:
-- Straight (separate/discrete) vs. curved (continuity)
-- Convergence: align to a center point, same distance away from object

-### Color
-“Colors - as we perceive them - aren’t absolute.
-They vary from person to person, are subject to perceptual issues, aesthetic issues, and semantics….
-But color vision [also] allows humans to more easily distinguish things from one another, remember those objects, and communicate with others about them.
-It follows that color can be used in information design to selectively isolate and highlight information.”
-(Christiansen, p.
-98)

-Perceptual issues & Accessibility:
-- Color jargon overview
-- Grayscale, lightness, simultaneous contrast, color blindness.
-We’ve tried to account for some of this in our color palette and gradients.
-- Double-encode information represented by color *
-- Consider cultural symbolism (red = negative, green = positive)

-Try to stay away (initially) from using color to describe appearance (i.e. the banana is yellow).
-Instead:
-- Use color to organize content while planning your graphic *
-- Color code thematically-related content or key takeaways (can also do this to blocks of text if you’re a verbal thinker, to connect visual planning to writing, or to tag reference material).
-Doesn’t necessarily need to carry over to final design
-- Use color to track elements or chunk information *
-- Track something (object/concept/relationship) across a scene or multiple panels
-- Show the relationship of part to whole
-= Highlight an important element, an outlier, an unexpected result

 ## Design critique
 [TBD]